-All of the Fund's segregated investments in the Defined Benefit Section are held under custody arrangements with Bank of New York Mellon, with the exception of the longevity hedge which is reflected under custody arrangements with Northern Trust and the bulk annuity buy-in policy with Legal & General.
+All of the Fund's segregated investments are held under custody arrangements with Bank of New York Mellon, with the exception of the bulk annuity buy-in policies with Legal & General and Pension Incorporation Corporation.
+The longevity hedge, converted to an annuity buy-in policy in February 2020, was reflected under custody arrangements with Northern Trust.
 The pooled investment vehicle investment managers are responsible for putting in place their own custody arrangements.
-Money Purchase assets were held on a day-to-day basis under custody arrangements managed by BlackRock Life Limited, with the exception of the AVC arrangements held with Equitable Life and Standard Life.